Choosing a Tester

 Downloadable PAT Testers

 Downloadable PAT testers have a wider range of tests and features as well as the ability to download the test data and appliance details.
 This significantly speeds up the testing process and provides traceability to show the tests have been carried out correctly.
 A greater range of test sequences as well as the ability to carry out individual tests means that less interpretation of the results is required which makes them easier and quicker to use.
-The downloadable PAT tester that we recommend is the Seaward Apollo 400.
+The downloadable PAT testers that we recommend are the Kewtech Smartpat and the Seaward Apollo 400.

 The most suitable tester